Approvals

 Your application must be submitted with pump test information as per the minimum requirements for pumping tests on water bores in NSW.
 Without this, an assessment cannot be undertaken and will be marked invalid.

-Surrender an approval
+Other amend an approval applications

 Please read the guide before completing the application.